 - The game can be played with one team, but is more fun with more teams and a little healthy competition

-- (OPTIONAL) If there's an uneven number of people, consider asking somebody to act as an observer, perform quality assurance and measure lead time
+- If there’s an uneven number of people, consider asking somebody to act as an observer, perform quality assurance and measure lead time

 The Flow of the Game